 Natural Gas – 1030 BTU per cubic foot

 The other difference between the two gases is a safety issue.
 Natural gas is lighter than air, while propane is heavier than air.
 If there is a small (or even large) leak, natural gas will tend to float up and away.
 Propane, being heavier than air, can settle in low places under crawl spaces or basements.
 That is why proper installation must occur with piping regardless of the fuel.
 Specific procedures should be followed according to the Fuel Gas Code for any piping installation whether it is propane or natural gas piping.

 An inspection of the piping for either type should occur at the time of maintenance checks.
 Maintenance checks for all gas appliances should include an inspection of the integrity of the piping.
 Additionally, replace excessively rusty or corroded piping.
 Existing piping should have regular rust and corrosion prevention paint applied as needed to prevent rust and corrosion.

 Finally, most appliances come ready for natural gas.
 However, they typically have a conversion kit with the new appliance.
 Gas appliances are easily converted for propane use.
 The gas appliance will not function properly unless it has the appropriate kit for the fuel used.
 A gas appliance is dangerous if the proper kit is not used for the appropriate fuel that is available.
 A gas furnace set up for propane will not work and can be dangerous if it uses natural gas for fuel.
-This is also true if a natural gas furnace uses propane.
+That is also true if a natural gas furnace uses propane.

 Additionally, the fuel gas code and other considerations required by safety codes.
 Only the manufacturer of the gas appliance can provide the appropriate kit for either propane or natural gas.
 When dealing with natural gas or propane conversions, it is always best to call a certified service provider.
 A professional licensed HVAC or plumbing contractor.
 Along with the conversion details, the contractor will set the proper pressures required.
 Regulator and manifold pressures for the differences between propane or natural gas.